-- (1) The members of a parish council may pass a resolution without a meeting of the parish council being held if - - (a) fractions being counted as one, 75% of the members entitled to vote on the resolution sign or confirm by electronic means a document containing a statement that they are in favour of the resolution set out in the document, and - (b) no member entitled to vote on the resolution indicates their unwillingness for the resolution to pass under the provisions of this clause. - (2) Separate copies of a document may be used for signing or confirming by members if the wording of the resolution and statement is identical in each copy. - (3) The resolution is passed when the proportion of members of the parish council required in subclause (1) is reached. - (4) The members must ensure - each resolution passed under this rule without a meeting is recorded in the minute book of the parish council within 1 month, and - (b) the passing of the resolution is noted at the next meeting of the parish council.
+(1) The members of a parish council may pass a resolution without a meeting of the members being held if -

+(a) a document setting out the proposed resolution and containing a statement that a member is in favour of the proposed resolution is provided or sent to each member either personally or at the last postal or electronic mailing address provided by the member for the purpose of receiving material in connection with meetings of the parish council, and (b) fractions being counted as one, 75% of the members who would be entitled to vote on a motion for the resolution at a meeting of the parish council notify the person who provided or sent the statement that they are in favour of the proposed resolution by returning to that person a signed copy of the statement or otherwise confirming the statement to that person by electronic means, provided that the proposed resolution will not pass as a resolution under the provisions of this rule if any member who would be entitled to vote on a motion for the resolution at a meeting of the parish council notifies the person who provided or sent the statement of their unwillingness for the proposed resolution to pass as a resolution under the provisions of this rule and such notification is given before the proportion of members referred to in paragraph (b) is reached.

+(2) Separate copies of a document may be used for the purposes of sub-rule (1) if the wording of the resolution and statement is identical in each copy.

+(3) The resolution is passed when the requirements of sub-rule (1) are satisfied.

+(4) A resolution passed under this rule 4.11 is to be recorded in the minutes of the next meeting of the parish council.